gerases/vim-rspec-puppet/README.md

 # vim-rspec-puppet
-A vim plugin for working with rspec-puppet
+A vim plugin for working with rspec-puppet.
+It's not a plugin for working with rspec more generally because it focuses specifically on puppet code, whose file structure is unique enough to warrant special treatment.

 This is an attempt to facilitate running rspec-puppet tests from Vim.
 It handles two basic cases: